-- Orders for services and supplies needed for the functioning of the Agency; Services and supplies are provided to the BEREC Office. - 3.
+- Preparation for relocation and fit-out of the new premises according to the definitive technical specifications. - Orders for services and supplies needed for the functioning of the Agency; Services and supplies are provided to the BEREC Office. - 3.
 Application of the policy on standard work stations, which will enable desk sharing.